 Navigation and service

-The German National Library will be closed at both locations.
+The German National Library in Leipzig will be closed from 18 to 24 February 2025, 11:00.
 The exhibitions of the German Museum of Books and Writing will open from 10:00 to 18:00.

 What does it mean to have to go into exile?
 What awaits one there?
 Does exile ever finish?
 And what remains of exile?